binaris/functions-examples/five-minute-serverless-backend/README.md

 ## Setup your Binaris environment

-If you do not have a Binaris account, [sign up here](https://binaris.com/signup?t=8CDa37).
-Binaris is free to use up to 400,000 GB-seconds a month.
-At the end of the sign-up process you will receive an account id and API key.
+If you do not have a Binaris account, [sign up for free](https://binaris.com/signup?t=8CDa37).
+At the end of the sign-up process you will receive an account ID and API key.
 Save them for the next steps.

 Install the CLI: